dgerabagi/aiascent-dev/flattened_repo.md

 ### A82.
 V2V Academy - Labs and Courses UI Plan
 - **Description:** A plan to update the `/academy` page to include a new section for hands-on labs, separating them from the theoretical V2V curriculum lessons.
 - **Tags:** v2v, curriculum, labs, page design, plan, ui, ux

+### A83.
+V2V Academy - Simulating a Fresh Environment Guide
+- **Description:** A guide for the curator on how to safely simulate a "fresh" development environment to replicate the experience of a new V2V Academy learner, for the purpose of creating accurate tutorials and GIFs.
+- **Tags:** guide, v2v, curriculum, labs, testing, git, dev containers, docker
 </file_artifact>

 <file path="src/Artifacts/A1-Project-Vision-and-Goals.md">